ChicagoBlockchainProject/CBPApp/README.md

 }
 </pre>

 You need to broadcast your public key so all attendees can sign messages before they send them to you.
 This is to prevent fake attendees claiming they are somebody else (i.e. checking in your buddy).
 Only signed messages are valid, others are ignored.
-This should prevent some forms of Sybil attach
+This should prevent some forms of Sybil attack.

-TODO - Are there ther Attach Vectors (Time Clock Skew attacks, 51%, Sybil etc...)
+TODO - Are there other Attach Vectors???
+(Time Clock Skew attacks, 51%, Sybil etc...)

 ### Test Case (Nick and Patrick)